alistairjoelquinn/richard-catty/README.md

 ![Portfolio Page Hover](/md-images/portfolio-card.png)

-The majority of the styling has been done using [Styled Components](https://github.com/styled-components), though the hovering card which appears on each page, and the home page icons are using [Grommet UI](https://github.com/grommet).
+The majority of the styling has been done using [Styled Components](https://github.com/styled-components), though the hovering card which appears on each page and the home page icons are using [Grommet UI](https://github.com/grommet).

 ![Project Page Hover](/md-images/projects-card.png)